-Dead Horse Point State Park, located 2,000 feet above a gooseneck in the Colorado River, offers a panoramic view of towering red rock formations and a jagged high-desert landscape.
-The park, situated atop a sandstone peninsula, is a popular Utah destination because of its proximity to both Canyonlands and Arches National Parks.
+Dead Horse Point State Park towers 2,000 feet above the meandering Colorado River and offers a jawdropping, panoramic view of towering red rock formations and jagged high-desert landscape.
+The park is situated atop a sandstone peninsula and is a popular Utah destination because of its proximity to both Canyonlands and Arches National Parks.
 The city of Moab is just 32 miles away and offers visitors some of the modern conveniences they will leave behind once they enter the park.

 Although the park operates year-round for day use, please be aware that winter may impact operations within the park.
-The visitor’s center is open daily, except on Thanksgiving, Christmas, and New Year’s Day.
 If the entrance station isn’t staffed, visitors should pay fees with the self-serve drop box located at the entrance station.

-Travelers to Dead Horse Point State Park should fill up water containers and holding tanks in the nearby city of Moab before entering the park.
-Because of the low water table, water is limited.
+Most importantly, travelers to Dead Horse Point State Park should make sure they fill up water containers and holding tanks in the nearby city of Moab before entering the park.
+Because of the low water table, water is extremely limited.
 Additionally, people who wish to use firewood during their stay should purchase the wood at the visitor’s center during operating hours because the collection of firewood within the park is prohibited.

 Clear and moonless nights are the best nights for stargazing.
-Stargazing is a year-round activity as long as gazers come prepared with the proper gear and clothing suitable for all temperatures.
+Stargazing is a year-round activity as long as gazers come prepared with the proper gear and clothing suitable for current temperatures.
 There are many locations where visitors can view the stars at Dead Horse Point.
-Did you know that the park is recognized as one of the best places in the world to look at the stars?
+The park is recognized as one of the best places in the country to look at the stars.
 Gazers can look to the sky alone or join night sky rangers when they offer events like moonlight hiking, telescope viewing, and other night sky educational programs.
 Since the programs are always changing, check with the park for the latest information on stargazing.